frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 There were grooves too, faint scars where Roah wood had kissed the floor overlong.
 They’d fade, in time.
 Just like everything else.

-He chuffed laughter through his nose.
+He sneezed again.
 The air caught.
-His back popped, twice.
+His back popped twice.

 Stupid.

-He remembered how he’d done it in the predawn hours, foolish and fevered from insomnia.
+He remembered how he’d hurt it earlier in the predawn hours, foolish and fevered from insomnia.
 Too proud for patience, too tired for care.
 He’d dropped his walking stick under the chest and levered it an inch at a time, breath hitching all the while.
 Then the trapdoor and the cellar yawning beneath.
 A dark windless place meant for secrets.
 He’d opened it with both hands and let the chest drop.
 Just like that.
 A clean, heavy fall.

 The sound should’ve thundered, but it didn’t.
 The Waystone swallowed it whole.
 It ate noise the way stone eats heat.
 What should have been a crash became something worse.
 A silence too deep to echo.